The Parable of the Dishonest Steward

 And here, all of a sudden, we have another problem.
 It seems that the rich man is praising a dishonest man and, instead of apologising, he says everybody should be this way.

 Now the master of the house, he’s fairly shrewd.
-He knows what’s going on and instead of taking the man and wringing his neck for squandering all the money and throwing him in jail, he says to himself, now this is a very shrewd man, he’s got him cornered.
+He knows what’s going on and, instead of taking the man and wringing his neck for squandering all the money and throwing him in jail, he says to himself, now this is a very shrewd man …

 If he fires the steward and then calls the police and has him thrown in jail, the people are going to be very unhappy.
 His own people are going to be terribly unhappy because they’re going to feel that he has been unfair and he’s going to have a whole grumbling clientele of borrowers of money for a long time to come.